b-cubed-eu/documentation/src/content/docs/guides/occurrence-cube.md

 2. These dimensions MUST be categorical (i.e. controlled vocabularies) or converted to a specified number of quantiles.
 3. Occurrences that are not associated with a category MUST be assigned to NOT-SUPPLIED.
 4. A number of other categories MAY be supported (see [Table 6](#other-dimensions) for details).
     - By default, other categories SHOULD NOT be selected.
     - Note that for some (e.g. `establishmentMeans`), users are advised to assign these properties after cube production.
 This also allows them more control and flexibility.
 5. Occurrences MUST NOT be assigned to multiple categories.

-{:#other-dimensions .mt-4 .mb-1}
+<span id="other-dimensions"></span>
 **Table 6:** Other dimensions.

 Category | Remarks  | Need